Vexidus Blockchain Technical Whitepaper

 VNS is a natural complement to VSA -- it adds a human-readable layer to the account system that VSA already manages.
 What makes Vexidus different is that VNS names compose atomically with IntentVM -- "send 10 VXS to chris.vex and stake the rest" is one intent, one signature.

-Pillar 5: VexForge -- Five Token Standards
+Pillar 5: VexForge -- Ten Token Standards

 VexForge provides protocol-level token creation without smart contracts.
 All standards are live on testnet.